CarolineDenis/the_good_map_deploy/README.md

 <h1 align="center"> THE GOOD MAP </h1>
-<p>Python app allowing non-profit organizations to create project and find volunteers<p>
+<p align="center">Python app allowing non-profit organizations to create project and find volunteers<p>
+<p align="center"> Built out registration, login utilizing bcrypt, personal information fields validation, cookie recognition to differentiate users from organizations for a secure user experience.
+Employed a Flask Python framework for fast implementation of additional features via Jinja and JavaScript such as user dashboard, varied logic for authorization, and flashed messages.
+Created explicit controllers routing for quick, responsive component rendering and website navigation.
+Used AJAX and JQuery to offer a 3D experience to visualize project’s site with public API, tool being linked with MySQL database in order to create interactive pin markers when new projects are created. <p>
 <h2 align="center">Technologies Used:</h2>
 <p align="center"> PYTHON | JAVASCRIPT | MYSQL | JQUERY | APIs | FLASK | HTML | CSS | BCRYPT</p>
 <p align="center">